Master’s in Strategic Communication

 The mission of the Master’s in Strategic Communication program is to prepare responsible and professional thought leaders—through theories and skills in strategy, research, storytelling, new media, and leadership—for success in today’s competitive digital and global communication environments.

-Join leading professors on a thriving campus located in the 5th largest media market in the country.
+Join leading professors on a thriving campus located in the country’s fifth-largest media market.

 Our graduates are hired into positions in advertising, public relations, digital media, corporate communication, non-profit communication, public communication, sports communication, and other positions that benefit from the expertise strategic communication students develop.
 Read about MS ’12 alumnus Nick Olivier’s experiences.